virt-s1/os-tests/README.md

 ### Run all os_tests supported cases(os-tests cli was implemented in v0.0.10)

 `# os-tests`
+note: you may add "/usr/local/bin" to your $PATH prior RHEL8
 or
 `# python3 -m unittest -v os_tests.os_tests_all`